evrenkaraarslan/Vue-Coin-Tracker/README.md

 ## What is the use of this Repo [![Generic badge](https://img.shields.io/badge/What-VueJS-blue.svg)](https://vuejs.org/v2/guide/)

 This Repo demonstrates the use of the following in vuejs
+1. Vuex
-1. Vue-router
+2. Vue-router
-2. Components interaction
+3. Components interaction
-3. Axios
+4. Axios

 ## Application Live URL [![Generic badge](https://img.shields.io/badge/Deployed-Success-green.svg)](http://evrencoin.surge.sh/)